-Completing the Gantt chart
+Completing the Gantt chart and sheets with milestones and deliverables

 The Gantt chart should show the duration in time of the individual work packages and the relationship between them.

 The applicant is free to use a different format/layout than the Gantt chart provided as part of the application material.
 However, the following mandatory information must be included: